mongodb/mongodbatlas-cloudformation-resources/README.md

 In order to test a provider resource, there are three ways to do that.

-1. ### Using AWS CloudFormation website
+1. ### Using the AWS CloudFormation Console

-   After creating or updating or deleting a stack of a provider resource in AWS Cloudformation website, you need to check on [AWS CloudFormation](https://console.aws.amazon.com/cloudformation) for events which show the status of a resource provider.
+   After creating, updating or deleting a stack of a provider resource in the AWS CloudFormation console, you can check the [AWS CloudFormation](https://console.aws.amazon.com/cloudformation) for events which will show the status of a resource provider.

-   To see logs, after uploading a stack, it automatically creates logs in [AWS CloudWatch](https://console.aws.amazon.com/cloudwatch) in `Log groups`.
+   After uploading a stack logs are automatically created and may be viewed in [AWS CloudWatch](https://console.aws.amazon.com/cloudwatch) `Log groups`.

    To print a log you need to add it in code `log.Printf("")`.

-2.  ### Using AWS CloudFormation CLI
+2.  ### Using the AWS CloudFormation CLI

-    After creating or updating or deleting a stack of a provider resource with AWS CLI, you can use commands to see more info like events, describe stacks and more, see [CloudFormation CLI commands](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html).
+    After creating, updating or deleting a stack of a provider resource with the AWS CLI, you can use commands to see events, describe stacks and more.
+See [CloudFormation CLI commands](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html) for more.

-    After uploading a stack, it automatically creates logs in [AWS CloudWatch](https://aws.amazon.com/cloudwatch/).
+    After uploading a stack logs are automatically created and may be viewed in [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) `Log groups`.

-    To retrieve logs, you need the name of the `log group` and in some situations you need the name of the `log stream`, you can see [here](https://aws.amazon.com/cloudwatch/) in `Log groups`, then use commands of logs, see [logs commads](https://docs.aws.amazon.com/cli/latest/reference/logs/index.html)
+    To retrieve logs you need the name of the `log group` and in some situations you need the name of the `log stream`.
+You can see more [here](https://aws.amazon.com/cloudwatch/) in `Log groups`, once there use [logs commads](https://docs.aws.amazon.com/cli/latest/reference/logs/index.html)

-3.  ### Contract test
+3.  ### Using the Contract Test

-    This example was created using CloudFormation best practices.
+    The resources of this repository was created using CloudFormation best practices.
 Therefore, it will pass all of the CloudFormation CLI contract tests.
     To run the contrast test, follow the directions in the [documentation](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-cli-test.html).